Low Watt Tube Amps - Top Picks for 2023

 Many players of this generation, like jazz guitarist Julian Lage, have also found their voice in the Champ.
 It's one of the most instantly recognizable small Fender amplifiers.

-This valve amp is a custom shop reproduction of a vintage Fender Champ, as such build quality is top-notch.
-It also means that it hits the mark when it comes to tone, albeit at a higher price tag.
-Even the Weber speaker used is designed especially to be as accurate to the originals as possible.
+This valve amp is a custom shop reproduction of a vintage Fender Champ, so build quality is top-notch.
+It also means that it hits the mark regarding tone, albeit at a higher price tag.
+Even the Weber speaker is designed primarily to be as accurate to the originals as possible.

 This small Fender amp also comes with a tube rectifier.
 A rectifier converts electricity between AC and DC (most rectifiers are currently solid state).
 This helps produce the compressed tone and “bloom” common with these designs.